 - must demonstrate English Language skills with an IELTS overall band score (academic) of 6.5, with no band score lower than 6.0 OR

 - must provide acceptable alternative evidence of English language proficiency depending on the visa decline rate of the country you are from.
 See here for acceptable evidence and visa decline rates by country.

 Please note: All scores must be achieved in a single test completed in the preceding two years.
 You cannot combine scores from multiple tests.
 If you have achieved NCEA Level 3 University Entrance you are not required to provide evidence of English Language skills.

-Where there are more applicants than places available, applicants will be selected on the basis of the best academic records and their admission recommended to the AIC Director, Learning and Teaching who will approve the final selection.
+Where there are more applicants than places available, applicants will be selected on the basis of the best academic records and their admission recommended to the OPAIC Head of Department, who will approve the final selection.

 You may have completed an undergraduate degree in a different discipline and be working in a management role.
 There are no specific foundation/bridging programmes in applied management for this qualification.
 Where English proficiency does not meet the required IELTS level, you may pathway to this qualification by completing the New Zealand Certificate in English Language (Professional/Academic) (Level 5) which is available at Otago Polytechnic.

 It is expected that you will study for 30 hours per week.
 This includes a minimum of 6.4 hours per week in structured directed learning, a small number of hours in an applied workplace or learning environment to support your chosen electives and at least 23 hours per week in self-directed study.

 The Master of Applied Management has three pathway options.